arp242/markdown-wiki/README.markdown

 - File uploads.
 - Translations with gettext
 - Write Special:Help
-- And finally ... list it here: `http://www.wikimatrix.org/wiki/become_a_maintainer`

-## Later:
+- Start page
 - Index now shows everything ...
 Maybe make this configurable/smarter (perhaps collapse)?
-- More fine-grained access control; maybe some sort of glob pattern (or list of them) for each user.
 - Search in filenames & content; we can maybe use hg/git so we have a okay(-ish) performance (?)
 But this won't search non-commited changes?
+- And finally ... list it here: `http://www.wikimatrix.org/wiki/become_a_maintainer`

+## Later:
+- More fine-grained access control; maybe some sort of glob pattern (or list of them) for each user.
 - Tags; we can do this by creating a dir for each tag, and then symlinking pages we want in this tag.